 So, let’s do our part.
 Before you start settling in your office cubicle, make sure you are vaccinated.
 Find out the nearest COVID-19 vaccine center.

-WorkInSyncis dedicated to ensure your safety.
-For more information, you can write to us at email@example.com.
+WorkInSyncis dedicated to ensuring your safety.
+For more information, you can write to us at firstname.lastname@example.org.

 But what kind of features are we looking at?
 Here is a list of five features that a useful hybrid workspace management tool should offer.